 The duo of students and teacher is the lynchpin of any educational setup; the third component that is management it actually facilitates the activities of the duo and acts as a gobetween the two.
 The perceptions of the teachers, students are gauged through a set of validated feedback proformas.
 Information gathered through these surveys provides a big pool of information which if not processed properly will not achieve the desired objectives of continuous improvement.
 One of the objectives of this study was to illustrate for pedagogical and administrative staff the two pronged strategy of dealing with the information gathered through SEQ.
 One is how to analyze data and second is what information to educe i.e. transforming data into vital information to be used for effective decision making.
-The finding of this study can be used by teachers, administrators coupled with other inputs to frame future priorities for improving the quality of educational experiences of students in an institution or program.
+The finding of this study can be used by teachers, administrators coupled with other inputs to frame futurepriorities for improving the quality of b.
+Predictors: (Constant), Advice & Support, Learning Resources & Facilities, Learning & Teaching educational experiences of students in an institution or program.
 Policies based on evidence enjoy longevity, acceptability and also help in bridging the gap between the desired and actual state of affairs in much smoother way.
 An all-encompassing approach coupled with a strong commitment and evidence from the data is a key to keeping students contented.